ossu/computer-science/coursepages/spd/README.md

 - You can use Ctrl + I to reindent the whole file.

 - If you are on Windows or Linux, use Alt + Backspace to delete whole words.

+- If you are unable to watch the videos on Edx for some reason, you can watch them on [this youtube channel](https://www.youtube.com/@systematicprogramdesign7962/playlists).

 ## FAQ